Board Member Bios

 Katherine Walsh, PhD, MSW

-as a Professor at the Springfield College School of Social Work, designs and teaches courses in social work practice with vulnerable and resilient populations, family therapy, therapeutic applications of adventure and loss and grief.
-During her 27 years as an oncology social worker in a variety of settings, she was a senior social worker and student supervisor at the Dana Farber Cancer Institute, Director of Psychosocial Services at Hospice/VNA Alliance of Hampshire County, and private practitioner of individual, group and family therapy.
+is a Professor of Social Work at Westfield State University in Massachusetts where she teaches advanced practice with families, clinical practice with adults and grief and loss. which she also teaches at the Smith School of Social Work.
+During her 32 years as an oncology social worker in a variety of settings, she was a senior social worker and student supervisor at the Dana Farber Cancer Institute, Director of Psychosocial Services at Hospice/VNA Alliance of Hampshire County, and continues as a private practitioner of individual, group and family therapy.

-She is the Immediate Past President of the Association of Oncology Social Work (AOSW) and a co-author of the C-Penn Award winning Cancer Survival Toolbox, a collaborative project of AOSW, the Oncology Nursing Society and the National Coalition for Cancer Survivorship.
-Her Social Work Leadership Development Award from the Project on Death in America in 2000 developed curriculum in end-of-life care for masters and post-masters level social workers as well as allied health professionals.
+She is a Past President of the Association of Oncology Social Work (AOSW) and a co-author of the C-Penn Award winning Cancer Survival Toolbox, a collaborative project of AOSW, the Oncology Nursing Society and the National Coalition for Cancer Survivorship.
+With her Social Work Leadership Development Award from the Project on Death in America in 2000, she developed curriculum in end-of-life care for masters and post-masters level social workers as well as allied health professionals.